 I once wrote a book about Boolean algebra, its history, and its application to digital circuits.
 I'm not going to plug it here, and I'm not even going to dwell to much on that aspect of computer architecture.
 For reasons beyond my control, it is way too expensive anyway.

 I am, however, going to plug this book.
 It is apparently self-published, which is usually the kiss of death, but this one has lots of positive Amazon reviews.

 I wish I had this book when I was learning this stuff.
 My own book is all about Boolean algebra, its history, and how to think about it and use it.
 This one covers that stuff pretty briefly, and is mostly about how Boolean algebra can be used to build a computer CPU (Central Processing Unit) and memory.
 In it, the author invents his own toy CPU, and shows how to build it all the way up from just the AND, OR, and NOT gates I just introduced.

-I want to point out that neither my book nor Scott's book have anything to do with electricity or electrical engineering.
+I want to point out that none of these books has anything to do with electricity or electrical engineering.
 I honestly don't know much about volts, amps, joules, ohms or the rest of that stuff.
-Both books are about the logic on up, which in this era happens to be implemented electrically.
+The books are about the logic gates on up, which in this era happens to be implemented electrically.

 The CPU is where the action is, the real brain.
 Over the years, there have been many different designs of CPU, made by different companies.
 One of the big breakthroughs in the 1970's was the widespread availability of single-chip CPUs: an entire CPU on one chip of silicon.

 Here is the Z80, an immensely popular 8-bit CPU from the late 70's/early 80's: